Canadian Literature (journal)

 Canadian Literature is a quarterly peer-reviewed journal of criticism and review, founded in 1959 and owned by the University of British Columbia.
 The journal publishes articles of criticism and reviews about Canadian literature in English and French by Canadian and international scholars.
 It also publishes around 24 original poems a year and occasional interviews with writers.
-Each issue contains an extensive book reviews section.
+Each issue contains an extensive book review section.
 Rather than focusing on a single theoretical approach, Canadian Literature contains articles on all subjects relating to writers and writing in Canada.
 Each issue contains content from a range of contributors, and the journal has been described as "critically eclectic".

 Publication

 Canadian Literature publishes both general and special issues.
 The general issues deal with a range of periods and topics, while the special issues focus on more specific topics, including issues on themes such as travel, ethnicity, women's writing, multiculturalism, and Indigenous literature; particular genres such as Canadian poetry, historical novels; life writing, and speculative fiction; or the work of prominent authors of Canadian literature such as Thomas King, P.K.
 Page, or Leonard Cohen.

 The journal's average length is 208 pages.
 Canadian Literature reaches a global readership and is distributed in print in Canada, US, and twenty-five other countries.
-Institutions make up the majority of its print subscription base, which is largely made up of university and college libraries.
+Institutions make up the majority of its print subscription base, which largely consists of university and college libraries.
 In 2007, Canadian Literatures subscriber base was 45% Canadian, 36% American and 19% international.
 The journal's back catalogue of issues is openly accessible through its website, which also houses original resources such as the CanLit Guides educational project, the CanLit Poets database, interviews, opinions, and other content.
-In 2013-14, the journal's website had 452,237 visitors and its articles were downloaded 193,506 times.
+In 2013–14, the journal's website had 452,237 visitors and its articles were downloaded 193,506 times.